ftramer/FaceCure/README.md

 **Oblivious and adaptive "defenses" against poisoning attacks on facial recognition systems.**

-We consider three common facial recognition approaches:
-- *NN:* 1-Nearest Neighbor on top of a feature extractor.
-- *Linear:* Linear fine-tuning on top of a frozen feature extractor for 10 epochs.
-- *End-to-end:* End-to-end fine-tuning of the feature extractor and linear classifier for 10 epochs.
+This repository contains code to evaluate two poisoning attacks against large-scale facial recognition systems, [Fawkes](https://sandlab.cs.uchicago.edu/fawkes/) and [LowKey](https://lowkey.umiacs.umd.edu/).<br>

-We evaluate the following defenses against the Fawkes and Lowkey attacks on facial recognition:
+We evaluate the following defense strategies against the Fawkes and Lowkey attacks:
+- *Baseline:* A model trainer collects perturbed pictures and trains a standard facial recognition model.
-- *Oblivious:* A model trainer waits for a new model to nullify the protection of previously collected pictures.
+- *Oblivious:* A model trainer collects perturbed pictures, waits until a new facial recongition model is released, and uses the new model to nullify the protection of previously collected pictures.
-- *Adaptive:* A model trainer trains a robust model that resists the perturbations of collected pictures.
+- *Adaptive:* A model trainer uses the same attack as users (as a black-box) to build a training dataset augmented with perturbed pictures, and trains a model that is robust to the attack.<br>

-We perform all of our experiments with the *FaceScrub* dataset, which contains over 50,000 images of 530 celebrities.
+We perform all of our experiments with the [FaceScrub dataset](http://vintage.winklerbros.net/facescrub.html), which contains over 50,000 images of 530 celebrities.
 We use the official aligned faces from this dataset and thus disable the automatic face-detection routines in Fawkes and LowKey.

+## Attack setup
-## Perturb images with Fawkes v1.0
+### Perturb images with Fawkes v1.0

 Download Fawkesv1.0 here: https://github.com/Shawn-Shan/fawkes